In a Choice Theory School...

-- Relationships are based upon trust and respect, and all discipline problems, not incidents, have been eliminated.
+- Relationships are based on trust and respect, and all discipline problems, not incidents, have been eliminated.

-- Students and staff are taught to use Choice Theory in their lives and in their work in school.
-Parents are encouraged to participate in study groups to become familiar with the ideas of Dr. William Glasser.
+- Students and staff are taught to use Choice Theory in their lives and in their work at school.

 - Students do better on state proficiency tests and college entrance examinations.
 The importance of these tests is emphasized in the school.